uint/uint.me/content/services.md

 - training,
 - architecting smart-contract-based solutions.

-My rate is 80 EUR/h.
+My rate is around 50 EUR/h.
 I'm open to fixed price contracts as well.

-Services are offered on a freelance basis, with a defined scope, deadline and maintenance period (if applicable) written into the agreement.
-Let's meet each other with clear expectations and upfront communication.
+Full-time employment is possible, but please note I'd be looking to shift my career to a more managerial track rather than stick with hands-on software development.
+I only accept take-home assignments that take 2 hours or less.

 Feel free to [send me an e-mail](mailto:website@uint.me) describing what you're looking for and let's see if I can help!